Coop Himmelb(l)au: History

 World-renowned institutions such as the Getty Center in Los Angeles, the Museum of Applied Arts, Vienna (MAK) and the Centre Pompidou show works by Coop Himmelb(l)au in their permanent exhibitions.
 In 1996, Coop Himmelb(l)au was invited to represent Austria at the 6th International Venice Biennale.
 Since then, the office has been represented there regularly and has presented projects such as the Musée des Confluences in Lyon and the Guangzhou Opera House.
 The Musée des Confluences in Lyon was also presented from 2002 to 2003 at the Latent Utopias exhibition in Graz.
 Coop Himmelb(l)au was also represented several times in the Aedes East Gallery in Berlin, for example in the exhibitions Skyline 1985, The Vienna Trilogy + One Cinema 1998 and in an exhibition for the competition for the BMW Experience and Delivery Center in 2002.
 In In the same year Coop Himmelb(l)au was present at the 8th Architecture Biennale in Venice with the BMW Welt projects and a design for the new World Trade Center.
 In 2007/2008 the office was the subject of the exhibition COOP HIMMELB(L)AU.
 Beyond the Blue of the MAK in Vienna.
 At the 11th Architecture Biennale in Venice, Coop Himmelb(l)au was represented with two contributions: Astroballon 1969 Revisited – Feedback Space in the Arsenale and Brain City Lab in the Italian Pavilion.
 In 2009 the exhibition COOP HIMMELB(L)AU.
 Beyond the Blue could be seen at the Wexner Center for the Arts, Columbus (Ohio).

 Coop Himmelb(l)au was responsible for the design of several exhibitions, for example Paradise Cage: Kiki Smith and Coop Himmelb(l)au, which was shown in 1996 at the Museum of Contemporary Art, Los Angeles.
 One of the best-known is the exhibition Rudi Gernreich: Fashion will go out of Fashion from 2000 for the Styrian Autumn in Graz, which was later shown in Philadelphia.

-In January 2022, the firm’s partners were sanctioned by the president of Ukraine for illegally doing business in the Russian-occupied Crimean peninsula.
+Since 2018, the firm was designing three projects in Russia funded by the Russian government — a museum and a theater in Kemerovo, the SKA Arena in Saint Petersburg, and a cultural cluster including an opera house in occupied Crimea.
+In January 2022, the firm's partners were sanctioned by the president of Ukraine for doing business in the Russian-occupied Crimean peninsula, which Ukraine considers illegal.
+After the beginning of the Russian invasion of Ukraine in February 2022, Coop Himmelb(l)au continued working on the projects and stopped only in October 2022, when architects from the EU countries were prohibited to collaborate with Russian officials.
+By that time, the SKA Arena was completed, and the other two projects were taken over by Russian construction companies and were on the way to be completed as of 2025.